jpdarcy/jpdarcy.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Me"
-excerpt: "About me"
+excerpt: "About Me"
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html

 ---

 I am a Professor in the [Department of Accounting and Management Information Systems](https://lerner.udel.edu/departments/accounting-management-information-systems/) in the Lerner College of Business and Economics at the [University of Delaware](https://udel.edu).
 I am also a SWUFE-University of Delaware Joint Educational Institute (JEI) Research Fellow.